-Switzerland's largely non-professional armed services are primarly concerned with self-defence – not surprising given the country's powerful neighbours.
-And because Switzerland is famously neutral, the military does not get directly involved in international conflicts: a good thing.
+Switzerland's largely non-professional armed services are primarily concerned with self-defence – not surprising given the country's powerful neighbours.
+And because Switzerland is famously neutral, the military does not get directly involved in international conflicts.
 Even better, it now participates in international peacekeeping missions.

 Laudable as Swiss neutrality may be, however, the country's soldiers have managed to accidentally invade neighbouring Lichtenstein twice in the last three decades.
 In 2007, Swiss soldiers mistakenly marched into the principality because it was "too dark", as one soldier told Swiss tabloid Blick at the time.
 However, an earlier accidental invasion in winter 1985 had far more serious consequences after stray rockets inadvertently started a serious forest fire in the diminutive country.